denislaliberte/sobriquet/readme.md

 ## Roadmap

+- get add description
+- move command to its own file
+- rename Command::command to generate or other better name
+- refactor generate to use persistance
+- find a better name for persistance
+- test bad csv file in persistance::get
+- move add sobriquet to lib
 - generate variable in shell file
-- move add sobriquet to lib
 - generate reamde-rdoc from the reamde markdown
 - fix readme
 - add a variable